digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 Searches can be bounded by specifying a minimum and maximum offset value to search within.

-Daml shell leverages PQS as its data store and connects using JDBC.
-This is explained in :ref:`pqs-connect-header`.
+Daml Shell leverages PQS as its datastore and connects using JDBC.
+For more information, see :ref:`pqs-connect-header`.

 Getting started